wanghaisheng/responsive-landing-page-starter/content/blog/en/how-make-receive-phone-calls-with-nuxt-js-dr.md

 ### Try It Out

-You can load `http://localhost:3000/` in your browser, click on the blinking underscore, and type `nexmo call YOUR_PHONE_NUMBER hello`.
+You can load `http://localhost:3000/` in your browser, click on the blinking underscore, and type `vonage call YOUR_PHONE_NUMBER hello`.
 After you press Enter on the keyboard, you should receive a call on your phone, and the event data should show up in the UI.
 If you call that number back, you can see the status for that call appearing in your browser as well.

 ![Make and Receive Phone Calls with Nuxt.js and Vonage](/content/blog/how-to-make-and-receive-phone-calls-with-nuxt-js/make-receive-nuxt.png "Make and Receive Phone Calls with Nuxt.js and Vonage")